Dear MendMeShop,

 Wear and tear over time can form degenerative meniscus tear

 Approximately 60% of people over 65 years of age will experience some form of degenerative meniscus tear.
 Unfortunately, the blood supply to the menisci decreases by 20% by the age of 40 and the body's ability to heal itself becomes inhibited.
 As a result, it is more difficult to heal a tear caused by deterioration than an acute trauma that occurs earlier in life.
-With the use of Blood Flow Stimulation Therapy (BFST) and Ultrasound Therapy, blood flow can be increased to promote faster and more complete healing of a meniscus tear.
+With the use of a Knee TShellz® Circulatory Boost Wrap, blood flow can be increased to promote faster and more complete healing of a meniscus tear.

 Discoid Meniscus